 Unlike fiat currencies, such as the Euro or the US-Dollar, the value of Bitcoin (BTC) is not defined by a single entity like a central bank.
-Instead the price is defined by supply and demand, or in simpler terms, by the price people are willing to pay for it.
+Instead, the price is influenced by supply and demand.
+Or, in simpler terms, by how much people are willing to pay for it.

-However, unlike monetary policy in countries with fiat currencies, which are subject to change in line with political and economic developments, the Bitcoin ecosystem is a fully decentralised monetary system.
-No one central authority regulates the monetary base, therefore the creation of bitcoins follows detailed rules in a very strict protocol, which we’ve detailed for you below.
+But unlike fiat currencies, which are subject to the monetary policies of governments, the Bitcoin ecosystem is a fully decentralised monetary system.
+This means that no central authority regulates the currency, and the creation of bitcoins follows the rules of the protocol in a process called mining.

 Why is the Bitcoin price volatile?

 Bitcoin has the highest trading volume among cryptocurrencies, but it’s still a small market compared to other global markets.
 This means that prices make bigger moves up or down with less money involved.
 If Bitcoin were to have the same trading volume as, for example, gold, then its behaviour would be very similar in terms of volatility.

 As there are only a limited number of bitcoins in circulation and the creation of new bitcoins follows strict rules with a consistently decreasing output (because of shrinking rewards for miners), demand would have to follow the deflationary behaviour of Bitcoin to even theoretically keep prices stable.